pparkinson1/Movie-Analysis/README.md

 Target variables for analysis include the following:

 - Performance metrics
     - Production budget and worldwide income (TN): Used to calculate a worldwide return on investment to understand the efficiency and profitability of the movie investment
- - Average rating (IMBD): Used to understand the movie populatiry and how well the movie was received by viewers
+     - Average rating (IMBD): Used to understand the movie popularity and how well the movie was received by viewers
 - Movie attributes (IMBD)
      - Runtime
      - Release date
      - Genre

 It is unclear whether the datasets provided represent a certain movie populations.
 This would be worth further investigation in the future should any differences in population sample skew results.